 - Click the checkbox for Show characters and you'll see your Wi-Fi network password.

-Push the reset button on your broadband home router, residential gateway or modem.
+There is one more method, but using the MyFrontier mobile app is the best choice by far.
+You could push the reset button on your broadband home router, residential gateway or modem.
 Hold it for 30 seconds to restore it to factory settings.
 The network name and password printed on the sticker will work again.